projectara/greybus-spec/source/device_class/firmware.rst

 previous Interface Backend Firmware Update Request and start servicing the new Request.

-The AP may initiate multiple Interface Backend Firmware Update Operations in parallel with different firmware_tag values, in order to update multiple Interface Backend Firmware packages together.
+The Module can download Interface Backend Firmware packages in parallel on receiving this request.

 Greybus Firmware Management Interface Backend Firmware Update Request
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Table :num:`table-interface-backend-firmware-update-request` defines the Greybus Firmware Management Interface Backend Firmware Update Request payload.
-The Request contains a one-byte request_id, and a 10-byte firmware_tag of the Interface Backend Firmware package, which is requested to be updated.
-The firmware_tag may be used by the AP in an implementation-defined way for each requested Interface Backend Firmware package.
+The Request contains a one-byte request_id.

 The request_id is unique and the same request_id shall not be used by the AP in another :ref:`interface-backend-firmware-update-operation`